-Maximizing the R&D tax credit requires understanding every opportunity within it.
-An often overlooked area is the R&D surrounding the purchase of new manufacturing equipment — specifically, equipment used or consumed in the production of a new or improved part.
+Maximizing the R&D Tax Credit requires understanding every opportunity within it.
+An often overlooked area is the R&D surrounding the purchase of new manufacturing equipment — specifically, equipment used and fully consumed in the production of a new or improved part.

 New Equipment as a Supply Expense

 But there are many activities related to researching, developing and using the equipment that could qualify.
 For example, evaluating new equipment related to manufacturing process optimization initiatives could qualify you for R&D credits.
-And, if it is used or consumed in the production of a new part, then the full expense of the equipment may qualify for the credit like any other supply expense.
-In short, if a piece of manufacturing equipment is needed in order to yield innovation, it is worth investigating an R&D tax credit.
+And, if it is used and fully consumed in the production of a new part, then the full expense of the equipment may qualify for the credit like any other supply expense.
+In short, if a piece of manufacturing equipment is needed in order to yield innovation, it is worth investigating an R&D Tax Credit.

 Qualifying Equipment Expenses